The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-config-connect.md

      ```
      ssh -i /path/to/your-keypair.pem ubuntu@your-instance-public-dns
      ```
    * Replace `/path/to/your-keypair.pem` with the path to your .pem file and `your-instance-public-dns` with the Public DNS address of your EC2 instance.
-You can find the Public DNS in the AWS Management Console under the "Instances" section.
+You can find the Public DNS in the AWS Management Console under the **Instances** section.

 4. **Access Your EC2 Instance:**
    * Once connected, you will have shell access to your EC2 instance, allowing you to manage it as needed.